 - Managing the Sustainable City, 2nd Edition.
 (With Al Hyde).
 2024.
 Under Contract, Routledge

 - In Vogel, Ronald K. (Ed.)
 2023.
 Cities and Technology.
 Handbook of Urban Politics.

 - 2021.
 Back to Basics: City Services and 311 Service Requests.
 State and Local Government Review.
 Available online at https://doi.org/10.1177/0160323X211064253.

 - Managing the Sustainable City.
-2017, Under Contract, Routledge.
+(With Al Hyde and Ernita Joaquin) 2017.
+Routledge.

 - Thorsby, Jeff; Tumbuan, Ellie; Stowers, Genie N.L.; Wolslegel, Kristen.
 2016.
 Understanding the Content and Features of Open Data Portals in American Cities.
 Government Information Quarterly.

 - Budd, Deborah and Stowers, Genie N.L.
 2015.
 Group Differences in California Community College Transfers.
 Community College Journal of Research and Practice.

 - 2009.
 The little city that could: The case of San Carlos, California.
 In Reddick, Christopher G. 2009.
 Strategies for Local E-Government Adoption and Implementation: Comparative Studies Hershey, Pennsylvania: IGI Global.